sigstore/sigstore-python/README.md

   -h, --help            show this help message and exit

 Verification inputs:
-  --certificate FILE, --cert FILE
+  --cert FILE           A deprecated alias for --certificate (default: None) --certificate FILE    The PEM-encoded certificate to verify against; not
-                        The PEM-encoded certificate to verify against; not used with multiple inputs (default: None) --signature FILE      The signature to verify against; not used with multiple inputs (default: None)
+                        used with multiple inputs (default: None) --signature FILE      The signature to verify against; not used with multiple inputs (default: None)